dzzling/word_of_the_year/README.md

 # Word of the year :sparkles:

+This serves as the foundational material for a [blogpost](https://denisemueller.eu/wordoftheyear.html).

-## About
+## About the "Word of the Year"
-A "Word of the Year" is a special word some countrys choose each year reflecting important events concerning the country's population in the past months.
-While some words might be a scientific term like "COVID-19", others might be contemporary slang or neologisms containing more nuanced meaning.
+The "Word of the Year" is a significant term selected annually by certain countries, reflecting pivotal events or societal trends that have shaped the populace in recent months.
+Ranging from scientific terms like "COVID-19" to contemporary slang or emerging neologisms, each word encapsulates nuanced meanings.

+# Goal of the project
-This project was created to analyse the semantic similarities between the different words all the countrys with available word databases chose from 2014 to 2024.
-In order to compare the words, I used the corresponding word embedding from pre-trained llms.

-Besides the interest for the relation of the words of the year, this project serves predominantly the mean to learn and understand word embeddings.
-The project reflects learning stages, which were commented and summarized in a [blogpost](https://denisemueller.eu/wordoftheyear.html).
-Check it out, if you're interested in a more guided approach to this repository!
+This project endeavors to examine the semantic correlations among the various "Words of the Year" chosen by countries with accessible word databases from 2014 to 2024.
+Beyond the curiosity surrounding these selected words, the primary aim is to delve into the realm of word embeddings for enhanced comprehension.
+The project documents learning milestones, elucidated and summarized in a corresponding [blogpost](https://denisemueller.eu/wordoftheyear.html).
+Feel free to check it out for a guided journey through this repository!

+# Method
+To facilitate comparative analysis, I extracted corresponding word embeddings for each term from pre-trained language models.
+Exploring various methodologies, my focus initially centered on GloVe, later transitioning to Bert.
+Additionally, I refined input data, progressing from minimalist datasets to more comprehensive ones.
+Subsequently, leveraging sense-making word embeddings, I employed 'Altair' for visualizing the findings.